What is a proprietary system?

 Portable MP3 player with proprietary system.

-See also What is an Internet portal?
+See also What is a raw socket?

 People using proprietary systems are often supported by the developer or manufacturer.
 Although the system is closed and does not allow direct user modifications, people can make many types of changes through various system interfaces to suit their needs.
 People can also install other systems that can work internally or with the proprietary system to enhance functionality.
 For example, if an operating system did not have a built-in clock, the user could download a clock program to display a clock.